|British Sky Tours||

 Sleeping with the Elephant

 Pierre Trudeau once described Canada’s relationship with its southern neighbour as like being in bed with an elephant.
 Putting all Britain’s military eggs in the US basket is fraught with similar risks.
 Europe is not a serious option – save for equipment programmes and even those are costly and a minefield of difficulties.
-NATO has great difficulty raising more forces for Afghanistan from its European members.
-Yet the alternative to Europe is not straightforward.
+NATO has great difficulty raising more forces for anywhere from its European members and the Germans want to do a deal with Russia.
+Yet the options are not straightforward.
 American politics obey the Constitution’s relentless timetable.
 Attacks on ' terror hives ' in Iraq had to wait until the November election rounds were over in the United States - even though the action and one would have thought the timing – supported the hope for an election in Iraq.
 Fear of losing the Presidency over-rode fear of losing control in the cities of Iraq.
 America’s enemies know how to manipulate these constitutionally enshrined seasons.
 America’s friends take second place to domestic politics.

 There is no rule that we British must go along with every American decision.
 Nor vice versa.
 Providing this country is willing once more to stand on its own two feet the future is promising.
 No group of people would be more relieved to see this country rebuild adequate armed strength to influence and keep the peace in a dangerous world than the American Armed Forces.
 They do not want their British allies reduced to the modest status of the Australians and New Zealanders when providing a brigade of first class troops in South Vietnam.
 General Abrams was glad to have them aboard.
 The White House barely knew they existed.
 The real value of a special relationship is a bond between strong partners.
 When senior American ground commanders suffered grave doubts about the wisdom of their political masters, prior to invading Iraq, they should have been able to enlist the support of their British counterparts speaking as military equals.